What Is the ICS General Staff (and Why Should You Care?)

 Operations Section Chief

 This is your “doer.”
 The Operations Chief is responsible for all the tactical activities to carry out the incident objectives.
 Think of them as the person directing the troops on the ground.
 In a wildfire, it’s the chief managing the firefighters, engines, and aircraft.
 In a pandemic mass vaccination clinic, it’s the person overseeing the medical staff, flow of patients, and vaccination stations.
-They turn the plan into action Worth keeping that in mind.
-Less friction, more output..
+They turn the plan into action That's the part that actually makes a difference..

 Planning Section Chief

 If Operations is the “doer,” Planning is the “thinker” and “knower.”
 The Planning Chief is responsible for collecting, evaluating, and disseminating the tactical information related to the incident.
 They create the Incident Action Plan (IAP)—the daily playbook that guides everyone’s work.
 They track resources, predict future needs, and provide the maps and intelligence that keep the response from flying blind.
-Without a solid Planning Section, you’re just reacting, not strategizing Worth keeping that in mind..
+Without a solid Planning Section, you’re just reacting, not strategizing No workaround needed..

 Logistics Section Chief